Towards Difficulty-Agnostic Efficient Transfer Learning for Vision-Language Models: Motivating Observations

 \definecolor{myred}{RGB}{204, 4, 67} \definecolor{myblue}{RGB}{0,0,205}

 This degradation in domains with low RTD can be mitigated by diminishing the influence of TA.
-Inspired by the residual connection in adapter-style tuning methods~\cite{zhang2022tip, gao2023clip}, we utilize an ensemble of pre-adapter and post-adapter features for the text encoder.
-This ensemble, defined with the coefficient $\alpha$, can be expressed as:
+Inspired by the residual connection in adapter-style tuning methods~\cite{zhang2022tip, gao2023clip}, we use an ensemble of pre-adapter and post-adapter features for the text encoder.
+This ensemble, defined with coefficient $\alpha$, can be expressed as:

-As Table~\ref{tab:motif_ensemble} illustrates, the ensemble method improves performance in domains with low RTD.
-However, using a fixed coefficient $\alpha$, set at 0.4 for optimal average performance, can lead to suboptimal results in some domains.
-For example, it causes a performance drop from 77.73\% to 75.87\% on EuroSAT, as high RTD domains require more from TA.
-By setting $\alpha$ optimally for each domain, we consistently surpass zero-shot CLIP across all domains, effectively combining general and task-specific knowledge tailored to each domain.
-These findings highlight the necessity of a method to calculate an adaptive cofficient of ensemble, which would modulate TA activation according to domain and its RTD.
+As Tab.~\ref{tab:motif_ensemble} illustrates, the ensemble method improves performance in domains with low RTD.
+However, using pre-adapter features can yield suboptimal outcomes in more challenging domains.
+For instance, performance on EuroSAT drops from 77.73\% to 75.87\% when $\alpha$ is set as a fixed coefficient, as domains with high RTD demand more from TA.
+By optimally setting $\alpha$ for each domain, we consistently outperform zero-shot CLIP across all domains by effectively combining general and task-specific knowledge tailored to each domain's needs.
+Observing this optimal coefficient, we note that that more challenging domains typically require a higher coefficient.
+These findings highlight the necessity of a method to calculate an adaptive coefficient of ensemble, which would modulate TA activation according to domain and its RTD.